iExecBlockchainComputing/documentation-tools/overview/helloWorld/2-protectData.md

 <div class="hero">
   <div class="hero-content hero-overview">
     <h2>Time to get practical</h2>
-    <p>Let's follow Alice as she learns how to protect her data using DataProtector, our developer tool for protecting data creation and management.</p>
+    <p>Let's follow Alice as she learns how to protect her data using DataProtector on the Bob's dApp, our developer tool for protecting data creation and management.</p>
   </div>
 </div>